Use Emergency-use Naloxone to Save a Life

 Make sure the person is unresponsive.
 Shake, shout, clap or pinch.
 Before injecting Naloxone, make sure you’ve done everything you can to help the person regain consciousness

-Be patient.
+Be patient and continue to ventilate.
 An injection of naloxone won’t elicit an immediate response.
 The antidote can often take upwards of 3 minutes to start working.
 While waiting, continue to ventilate by providing 1 breath every 5 seconds.
 Re-evaluate after 3-5 minutes and provide an additional dose if they are still unresponsive.

 After-Injection.
-Naloxone can lead to acute withdrawal symptoms that can result in aggressive behaviour.
-Victims are also usually unaware that they have overdosed and could be confused.
+Victims are usually unaware that they have overdosed and could be confused.
 Keep calm and try to explain what has happened.